Our Design Edit

 By embracing the quirks of a historic home, you can give it personality and character that will stand the test of time.

 As any interior designer will tell you, one of the keys to creating a stylish and inviting home is to make use of every available space.
-That includes those quirky little nooks and corners that can often be found in older homes.
+That includes the quirky nooks and corners often found in older homes.
 While some homeowners may see these as a hindrance, an experienced interior designer knows how to utilize these spaces to create a unique and inviting atmosphere.
 For example, a kitchen design might incorporate a small alcove for a coffee station.
 A quirky nook like a flower sink can provide function and add spunk.

 When remodeling an older home, be sure to utilize opportunities for quirky corners like this one.
 It’s key to maintaining the character and charm of the property.
 You may just end up with a truly unique and beautiful space.